 Jazz up the basic batter with golden pineapple, red cherries and pecan halves to create this lovely upside-down dessert.
 "I usually entertain anywhere from 12 to 20 guests, so this moist cake is often on the menu," Joan notes.

 - 4-1/2 cups pound cake batter (from Pound Cake Ring )

 - Cut pineapple slices in half.
 Arrange in a single layer in three lengthwise rows, alternating the direction of each row.
 Place a cherry, cut side up, between each pineapple slice.
 If desired, place pecan halves around the sides of the dish.
 Carefully spoon batter over the top and spread gently.
-Bake at 350° for 40 minutes longer or until a toothpick inserted into the cake near the center comes out clean.
+Bake at 350° for 40 minutes longer or until a toothpick inserted into the cake in the center comes out clean.
 Immediately invert onto a serving platter.
 Cool.
 Yield: 12 servings.

 Originally published as Pineapple Pound Cake in Quick Cooking May/June 2002, p33